quentiinlvq/Quentiinlvq/README.md

 - 💁‍♂️
 - 🏙
 - ✍
-- 💻 Visit my [Portfolio](https://kiran1689.github.io) for more details about me.
+- 💻 Download my CV for more details about me.
 <!--End Intro-->

 ---